 - "Already impressive, the new Ram's interior is even better for 2013." -- Motor Trend

 - "The roomy interior featured good seats, plenty of storage, straightforward controls and a pleasing design." -- The Detroit Free Press

 - "Remarkable also applies to interior noise levels-the cabin is quiet at all speeds, on all surfaces." -- Popular Mechanics

 - "With its attractive color options and nice material options, the volume 1500 SLT feels like a nicer place to spend time than many of GM's Denali models we've had our hands on in the past year.
 That's serious trouble for The General." -- Autoblog

 Regular cab variants of the Ram 1500 seat three people, while quad and crew cabs can accommodate up to six.
-Vinyl upholstery is standard on the base trim, cloth comes on the mid-level trims and the top trims get leather seats.
-Most models have a front bench seat, while bucket seats and a center console are available on upper trims.
-Upper trims also are available with heated, cooled and power-adjustable front seats.
+Vinyl upholstery is standard in the base trim, cloth comes in the mid-level trims and the top trims get leather seats.
+Most models have a front bench seat, while bucket seats and a center console are available in upper trims.
+Upper trims are also available with heated, cooled and power-adjustable front seats.

 - "As up front, though the flatter seat cushions seem a bit less supportive.
 Headroom and legroom in Crew Cabs are large-sedan generous.
 Again, entry and exit are complicated by these truck's high step-in height." -- Consumer Guide

 - "The front seats are soft, yet strike an adequate balance between support and comfort.
 The crew cab's rear seat is very comfortable, offering loads of legroom and an agreeable seatback angle." -- Edmunds